yuanmumu369/JPMorgan-take-home-project/README.md

 How to Run

+!!!!!
+Please create a new folder called data, and place the two csv files in there !!!!!!!!

 Ensure Python 3.10+ and the following packages: pandas, numpy, matplotlib, scikit-learn. and correct requirments

 Place the training CSV in the expected path or adjust the read path at the top of each notebook.